Assistive

 letter, numeral or punctuation mark.
 Some frequently used words and letter

+combinations also have their own single cell patterns.
 There are a variety of different formats of Braille:

 |